-Importantly, the activity should also include identifying your weaknesses.
-Upon reflection, recognizing your imperfections and where you need to improve on surely become one of your strongest strength.
+Notably, the activity should also include identifying your weaknesses.
+Upon reflection, recognizing your imperfections and improving on indeed become one of your most vital strengths.
 Make sure that this self-awareness inspires you and creates a commitment to self-improvement.
-However, the problem rises if you spend your energy trying to improve your weakness rather than exploring and practicing your strengths once you have uncovered them.
+However, the problem arises if you spend your energy trying to improve your weakness rather than exploring and practicing your strengths once you have uncovered them.
 J.K Rowling focused solely on her creative mind and writing skills instead of improving her lack of organizational skills.
-In an interview, she said: “I am one of the most disorganized people in the world and, as I later proved, the worst secretary ever,”.
-Or in a sport setting, for instance a soccer coach spots the core strength and ensures that the player is placed in a position to accentuate its strength.
+In an interview, she said: “I am one of the most disorganized people in the world and, as I later proved, the worst secretary ever.”
+For instance, in a sport setting, a soccer coach spots the core strength and ensures that the player is placed in a position to accentuate its power.

-It is a known fact that when you use your strengths you will be happier.
+It is a known fact that when you use your strengths, you will be happier.
 The evidence lies in extensive research based on positive psychology interventions.
 The idea that brings your focus on using your “signature strengths” in a new way.
 A treatment method or “intentional activities aim to cultivate positive feelings, behaviors, or cognitions” (Sin and Lyubomirsky, 2009, p.
 468).
-Hence, if you are aiming to progress while maintaining and boosting the wellbeing of your mental state, learn to leverage your strengths to reach your goals.
+Hence, if you aim to progress while maintaining and boosting your mental state’s well-being, learn to leverage your strengths to reach your goals.
 And remember strength is characterized as a trait that:

 - Energizes you